RomeoV/wedding-website/content/section/order-of-events.md

 ## 00:00 - Move on to Raum84

-For those of us wanting to continue the party, we will travel together via a rented bus to Raum84 in Langstrasse to carry on the celebration.
+For those who want to keep the party going, we’ll take a rented bus to Raum84 on Langstrasse to continue the celebration.

 ## 04:00 - Go home